ryanmcdonough/ryanmcdonough-jekyll/_posts/2021-07-24-why-we-need-more-legal-apis.md

 However over time the platforms grow and grow, they have different processes that evolve to maintain stability for all the other customers, they have a backlog and next time a request comes through:

-<blockquote>We need to be able to import 10,000 documents and get that breakdown and then send it back to the client with new branding and our review of the breakdown alongside the original copy.</blockquote>
+"We need to be able to import 10,000 documents and get that breakdown and then send it back to the client with new branding and our review of the breakdown alongside the original copy."

 They can't help - they have features they need to release and they can no longer just add in a quick change for you as it could impact overall stability.